ShamanthNyk/ShamanthNyk/README.md

 lie in the field of Explainable AI and Natural Language Processing.

-- 🔭 I’m currently working on **Text Summarization and Query Generation @University of Lethbridge,Canada.**
+- 🔭 My latest major work involved working on **Text Summarization and Query Generation @University of Lethbridge,Canada.**

 - 📫 How to reach me **shamanthrnayak@gmail.com**